 Banks trade billions of dollars’ worth of foreign currencies each day, both for their customers and for themselves.

-Governments and central banks use Forex in order to stabilize their markets.
+Governments and central banks use Forex in order to stabilise their markets.
 This often leads to changes in inflation and exchange rates.

-Even individuals participate in the Forex trade when traveling overseas to countries with a different currency from their home country’s.
+Even individuals participate in the Forex trade when travelling overseas to countries with a different currency from their home country’s.
 This is so that they can buy goods and services while abroad.